lxc/incus/doc/api-extensions.md

 be run in LXD VMs.

 ## `instances_rebuild`
 This extension adds the ability to rebuild an instance with the same origin image, alternate image or as empty.
-A new `POST /1.0/instances/<name>/rebuild?project=<project>` API endpoint has been added as well as a new CLI command [`lxc rebuild`](incus_rebuild.md).
+A new `POST /1.0/instances/<name>/rebuild?project=<project>` API endpoint has been added as well as a new CLI command [`incus rebuild`](incus_rebuild.md).

 ## `numa_cpu_placement`
 This adds the possibility to place a set of CPUs in a desired set of NUMA nodes.